-46. Collateral instruments and Guarantees eligible for recognition under the simple approach are set out in Schedule 5 of the Bahamas Capital Regulations, 2020.
+47. Collateral instruments and Guarantees eligible for recognition under the simple approach are set out in Fourth Schedule of the Capital Regulations.

-Collateralized Transactions
+Collateralised Transactions

-- 47. A collateralized transaction is one in which: - (a) SFIs have a credit exposure or potential credit exposure; and - (b) the credit exposure or potential credit exposure is hedged in whole or in part by collateral posted by a counterparty or by a third party on behalf of the counterparty. - 48.
-In addition to the general requirements for legal certainty outlined in regulations, the legal mechanism by which collateral is pledged or transferred must ensure that the SFI has the right to liquidate or take legal possession of the collateral, in a timely manner, in the event of the default, insolvency or bankruptcy (or one or more otherwise defined credit events set forth in the transaction documentation) of the counterparty (and where applicable, of the custodian holding the collateral). - 49.
+- 48. A collateralised transaction is one in which: - (a) SFIs have a credit exposure or potential credit exposure; and - (b) the credit exposure or potential credit exposure is hedged in whole or in part by collateral posted by a counterparty or by a third party on behalf of the counterparty. - 49.
+In addition to the general requirements for legal certainty outlined in the Capital Regulations, the legal mechanism by which collateral is pledged or transferred must ensure that the SFI has the right to liquidate or take legal possession of the collateral, in a timely manner, in the event of default, insolvency or bankruptcy (or one or more otherwise defined credit events set forth in the transaction documentation) of the counterparty (where applicable, of the custodian holding the collateral). - 50.
 Furthermore, SFIs must take all steps necessary to fulfill those requirements under the law for obtaining and maintaining an enforceable security interest.
 For example, by registering it with a registrar, or by exercising a right to net or set off in relation to title transfer collateral arrangements.
-This includes clear and robust procedures for the immediate liquidation of collateral to ensure that any legal conditions required for declaring the default of the counterparty and liquidating the collateral is observed, and that the collateral can be liquidated promptly.

-- 50. In order for collateral to provide protection, the credit quality of the counterparty and the value of the collateral must not have a material positive correlation.
+This includes clear and robust procedures for the immediate liquidation of collateral to ensure that any legal conditions required for declaring the default of the counterparty and liquidating the collateral is observed, and that the collateral can be liquidated promptly. - 51.
+In order for collateral to provide protection, the credit quality of the counterparty and the value of the collateral must not have a material positive correlation.
 If so, the collateral will not be eligible for recognition under this framework.
-For example, securities issued by the counterparty or by any related group entity would provide little protection and would therefore be ineligible. - 51.
-Where a custodian holds the collateral, SFIs must take reasonable steps to ensure that the custodian segregates the collateral from its own assets. - 52.
-Under the simple method for credit risk mitigation, collateral may be recognized for credit risk mitigation purposes only if the collateral is pledged for at least the life of the exposure, and is marked to market with a minimum frequency of six months.
+For example, securities issued by the counterparty or by any related group entity would provide little protection and would therefore be ineligible. - 52.
+Where a custodian holds the collateral, SFIs must take reasonable steps to ensure that the custodian segregates the collateral from its own assets. - 53.
+Under the simple method for credit risk mitigation, collateral may be recognised for credit risk mitigation purposes only if the collateral is pledged for at least the life of the exposure, and is marked to market with a minimum frequency of six months.
 For example, liquid treasury securities should be valued daily, while real estate exposures should be valued at least annually.
 The release of the collateral must be conditional on the repayment of the exposure.

-Risk weighting of collateralized transaction under the Simple Method
+Risk weighting of collateralised transaction under the Simple Method

-- 53. Those portions of claims collateralized by the market value of recognized collateral receive the risk weight applicable to the collateral instrument.
-The risk weight on the collateralized portion will be subject to a floor of 20%, except under the conditions specified below. - 54.
-Where a transaction is collateralized, a 0% risk weight may be applied only where the exposure and the collateral are denominated in the same currency, and the collateral is cash on deposit and is pledged for the duration of the exposure.
+- 54. Those portions of claims collateralised by the market value of recognised collateral receive the risk weight applicable to the collateral instrument.
+The risk weight on the collateralised portion will be subject to a floor of 20%, except under the conditions specified below. - 55.
+Where a transaction is collateralised, a 0% risk weight may be applied only where the exposure and the collateral are denominated in the same currency, and the collateral is cash on deposit and is pledged for the duration of the exposure.